 An additional £1million of “accelerated funding” was previously granted in September 2020 which allowed the purchase of the land where the new court building is anticipated to be relocated.

 Blackpool Multiversity (£9 Million)

 Relocation of the Blackpool and the Fylde College’s Palatine Road campus to create a world class university learning environment in the town centre.
 It will help to address local skills needs, working with local employers and in partnership with Lancaster University.

-The new multiversity campus has been designed to accommodate over 3,600 learners.
+The new multiversity campus has been designed to accommodate up to 3,000 staff and students.

-Creating a new road to open up development sites to attract jobs and investment at the Blackpool Airport Enterprise Zone (EZ).
+Build a series of new roads to open up development sites to attract jobs and investment at the Blackpool Airport Enterprise Zone (EZ).

 It will create investment within the Blackpool FC Bloomfield Road ground and surrounding area.